-Learning to manage stress can be an important part of negotiating the period in your life.
+Learning to manage stress can be an important part of negotiating this hurdle.

 Tools to break the negative feedback loop

-Without mastering stress, you might get lucky.
+Even without mastering stress, you can get lucky.
 The next test could be positive and your stress will start melting away… but something is likely to bring stress right back into your life.
-It might be negotiating maternity leave, it might be finding a babysitter, or it might just be your beautiful – but demanding – baby boy or girl itself.
+It might be negotiating maternity leave, it might be finding a babysitter, or it might just be your beautiful – but demanding – baby boy or girl.

 Coping with infertility stress can help you build resilience

 You don’t have to face the emotional and medical challenges that infertility presents all alone.
-I would be privileged to help!Please share this post!
+I would be privileged to help you get through this with strength and growth.

 Please feel free to reach out to me so that we can see how I can be of help.Please share this post!